 On January 28, 2011 the Company entered into an agreement with Chelsea Minerals Corp. ("Chelsea"), whereby Chelsea has the option to earn a 60% interest in the Company's Hope Bay Oro gold project in Nunavut, consisting of five mining leases.
-Under the terms of the agreement, Chelsea may earn up to 60% interest in the project by making an initial cash payment of \$50,000 (received) and spending \$5 million over a five year period.
+Under the terms of the agreement, Chelsea may earn up to a 60% interest in the project by making an initial cash payment of \$50,000 (received) and spending \$5 million over a five year period.
 A minimum expenditure of \$500,000 is required in the first year (complete).
 In May 2011, Chelsea was acquired by Sennen Resources Ltd. ("Sennen") pursuant to a Plan of Arrangement.
-Sennen has assumed Chelsea's obligations pursuant to the agreement for the Hope Bay Property; the Company is conducting an exploration program at Hope Bay on Sennen's behalf.
+Sennen has assumed Chelsea's obligations pursuant to the agreement for the Hope Bay Property.